tmoux/AdventOfCode-23/README.md

 This was a pretty straightforward problem.
 Unfortunately my performance was hindered by my slow typing today.
 I was also unsure how to handle a case where the list would become empty before we hit all zeros (e.g, `1 2`), but I eventually assumed this wouldn't be a problem and chugged on.

+### Day 11 (Cosmic Expansion)

+For some reason, I decided the best way to approach part 1 was to literally add rows and columns to the grid (perhaps influenced by the previous day's problem).
+Then, I started to code a BFS instead of just computing the Manhattan distances directly.
+When I got to part 2, I realized the intended solution was far simpler than what I did, so I rewrote my code to use the intended method.
+This was a pretty easy one, but I wasn't thinking straight and missed the simple and obvious way to do it.